labhamlet/AudioSphere/README.md

-# GRAM-T : General-purpose audio representation model Transformer
+# AudioSphere : General-purpose audio representation model Transformer

-This repository contains the implementation of GRAM-T, a state-of-the-art audio processing model trained on AudioSet with naturalistic scenes.
+This repository contains the implementation of AudioSphere, a state-of-the-art audio processing model trained on AudioSet with naturalistic scenes.
 It includes the listen-eval-kit, an extended fork of hear-eval-kit with enhanced functionality for sound localization tasks.
 The framework leverages PyTorch Lightning and Hydra with TensorBoard logging for comprehensive hyperparameter optimization.

 ## System Requirements